FOR ANDROID DEVICES PLEASE CLICK 3 DOTS (TOP RIGHT) AND SELECT "DESKTOP"

 SUP board will expand, and when it's cold, contract, Neither is good for the

-SUP board as it puts pressure on the Glass (another reason 3 layers is better
+SUP board as it puts pressure on the Glass (another reason 3 layers of glass is better

 do I do?

 keep it out of direct sunlight when your not

 using it, if you are out on a sunny day (not in the water) the automatic

 Air-vent will let the SUP board breath.
 This ensures there is no possible way

 any pressure can build up inside the SUP board.
 The only time you need to touch

 the Air-vent is if you are taking the SUP board onto a plane, at that point